Enri2077/rsbb/rsbb_etc/doc/bmbox/benchmark_script_tutorial.md

 ## Benchmark Scripts

 A benchmark is defined in three files: the benchmarks_description.yaml configuration file, the benchmark's own configuration file and the benchmark's (python) script.
-The Simple Test Benchmark, used in this tutorial, is part of the default installation of the RSBB and can be downloaded from the RSBB repo here: `TODO: link to rsbb/rsbb_bmbox/benchmarks_scripts/STB, etc`.
+The Simple Test Benchmark, used in this tutorial, is part of the default installation of the RSBB and can be found here: [simple_test_benchmark.py](/rsbb_bmbox/scripts/benchmark_scripts/simple_test_benchmark.py).
 If you didn't already, install the entire RSBB by following the instructions in the [README](/README.md).

 ### The Code

-The Simple Test Benchmark follows a simple script (TODO rewrite): a first manual operation is executed, two goals are executed, then another manual operation is executed.
+The Simple Test Benchmark demonstrates the basic operations you can request to the RefBox: a first manual operation is executed, two goals are executed, then another manual operation is executed.
-The benchmark is implemented in the execute function of BenchmarkObject, that will be executed when the refbox runs this benchmark.
+The benchmark is implemented in the execute function of BenchmarkObject, that will be executed when the RefBox runs this benchmark.

 The BaseBenchmarkObject provides the functions needed to interact with the RefBox to request manual operation and goals, let's call them benchmark functions.